-Foreign Currency Translation.
-Foreign currency denominated monetary assets and liabilities are re-measured into the functional currency using periodend exchange rates.
-Gains and losses from foreign currency transactions are included in other expense on the accompanying consolidated statements of income.
-When the functional currency differs from the reporting currency, revenues and expenses of foreign subsidiaries are translated from their functional currencies into U.S. dollars using weighted-average exchange rates while their assets and liabilities are translated into U.S. dollars using periodend exchange rates.
+Foreign Currency Translation and Re-measurement.
+Foreign currency denominated monetary assets and liabilities are re-measured into the functional currency using period-end exchange rates.
+Gains and losses from foreign currency transactions and re-measurement of monetary assets and liabilities into the functional currency are included in other expense on the accompanying consolidated statements of income.
+When the functional currency differs from the reporting currency, revenues and expenses of foreign subsidiaries are translated from their functional currencies into U.S. dollars using weighted-average exchange rates while their assets and liabilities are translated into U.S. dollars using period-end exchange rates.
 Gains and losses resulting from foreign currency translations are included in accumulated other comprehensive income (loss) within shareholders' equity.